adamhl8/filterql/README.md

 ## Overview

-Define a schema for your data and create a FilterQL instance:
+Define a query schema and create a FilterQL instance:

 ```ts
 import { FilterQL } from "filterql"